 Under the German Supply Chain Act, companies must monitor and act upon violations in their own operations, as well as operations of their direct suppliers worldwide starting from the extraction of the raw materials to the delivery to the end customer.

 In addition, if companies obtain substantiated knowledge of a possible violation of human rights or environmental standards by one of their indirect suppliers, they must immediately conduct a risk analysis for these violations.

 The regulation covers two major risk areas: the environment and human rights.4

 An environment-related risk within the meaning of this Act is a condition in which, on the basis of factual circumstances, there is a sufficient probability that one of the following prohibitions will be violated:

 Stockholm Convention on Persistent Organic Pollutants (POPs Convention)

 Basel Convention of the Control of Transboundary Movements of Hazardous Wastes and their Disposal

 A human rights risk, as defined by this Act, is a situation in which, based on factual circumstances, there is a reasonable probability that one of the following prohibitions is violated:

 The highlight of the new German Supply Chain Act is the obligation for companies to conduct human rights and environmental due diligence.
-The due diligence obligations include nine high-level requirements:
+The due diligence requirements include nine high-level steps: